bozokopic/homepage/src_rst/blog/run_asyncio.rst

 ---------------------

-For determining behavior of `asyncio` application once it receives SIGINT, we will run applications and examen console output when we press Ctrl+C 5 seconds after application is run and 15 seconds after application is run.
+For determining behavior of `asyncio` application once it receives SIGINT, we will run test applications and look at console output when we press Ctrl+C:

+    * 5 seconds after application is run
+    * 15 seconds after application is run

 Code of test application (`test.py`) is: